esthernaliaka40/WEEK_ONE_ASSIGNMENT/README.md

-#### This project is about the biography of Diana, Version Date: 9th Sept 2022
+#### This project is about the biography of Esther, Version Date: 9th Sept 2022